ashtonegeorge/cpsc410/src/pages/README.md

 ### CourseEval.tsx
 This file contains the course evaluation homepage.
 The intention behind this file is that it will serve as intermediate navigation between the homepage and whatever course-related actions the user wants to do.

+### ImportCourseEval.tsx
+This file contains the import course evaluation page.
+Here, users can import course evaluation data from CSV files.

+### CourseEvalEdit.tsx
+This file contains the edit course evaluation page.

+### CourseEvalMetrics.tsx
+This file contains the course evaluation metrics page.
+Here, users can perform thematic analysis on student responses.

 ### Courses.tsx
 This file contains the courses page.
 The intention behind this file is that it allows the user to maintain the available course selections for evaluations and grades.